 Before explaining the different possible causes for low water pressure, it is important to understand the differences between water pressure, flow rate, and volume.

 Water Pressure is the amount of pressure, measured in PSI (pounds per square inch), that is exerted within the piping system and out of the fixtures.
-In a standard pressure system, water pressure is regulated through a working relationship between the pressure tank, well pump, and the pressure switch.
+A standard pressure system regulates water pressure through a working relationship between the pressure tank, well pump, and the pressure switch.

 Pressure Tank and Well Pump Problems